March 1973 Popular Electronics

 The dramatic return stroke lasts about 100 μs, or just long enough to neutralize

 the charges around the ends of the tunnel.
-However, the tunnel can remain highly conductive
+However, the tunnel can remain highly

+charges still exist.
 Hence, several return strokes can occur after a single stepped

 leader paves the wav.
 On the average, a single plasma channel carries three return

 strokes, separated by about 30 ms so that an observer appears to see the lightning

-When there are no longer any return strokes, the winds destroy the tunnel by scattering
+When there are no longer any return strokes, the winds destroy the tunnel by

-about 20 seconds to recharge and get another leader started earthward.
+dynamo needs only about 20 seconds to recharge and get another leader started earthward.